-In an effort to be in compliance with the University’s obligation under Title IX, Connecticut Public Act No. 14-11, and the Board of Regents Policy on Sexual Misconduct, Sexual Assault and Intimate Partner Violence, all faculty, staff, and administrators, with the exception of health providers, professional counselors, and pastoral counselors whose official responsibilities include providing mental-health counseling to members of the University community are mandated to report all disclosures and reports of incidents of sexual misconduct or intimate partner violence, regardless of the age of the survivor.
+In an effort to be in compliance with the University’s obligation under Title IX, Connecticut Public Act No. 14-11, and the Board of Regents Policy on Sexual Misconduct, Reporting, Support Services and Processes all faculty, staff, and administrators, with the exception of health providers, professional counselors, and pastoral counselors whose official responsibilities include providing mental-health counseling to members of the University community are mandated to report all disclosures and reports of incidents of sexual misconduct regardless of the age of the survivor.
 This mandate is a result of the University’s obligation to stop the conduct, prevent its reoccurrence, remedy its effects, provide care and support for the reporting or disclosing person, and ensure the safety and security of our community.

-In addition, the University is required to inform in a timely manner those who report or disclose any type of sexual misconduct or intimate partner violence of all of their rights and options, including the necessary steps and potential outcomes of each option.
+In addition, the University is required to inform in a timely manner those who report or disclose any type of sexual misconduct of all of their rights and options, including the necessary steps and potential outcomes of each option.

-In an effort to support members of our community and our obligations, the following steps must be followed by all faculty, staff and administrators (with the exception of those listed earlier in this section) whenever someone discloses or reports sexual misconduct or intimate partner violence.
+In an effort to support members of our community and our obligations, the following steps must be followed by all faculty, staff and administrators (with the exception of those listed earlier in this section) whenever someone discloses or reports sexual misconduct.
 To assist, specifically, with working with students or employees, please consider the sample script on page 3 when dealing with these situations.

 Report of Disclosure Reporting Procedures

-If a student/employee discloses an incident of sexual misconduct or intimate partner violence or stalking, do not ask for any details other than those pertaining to an emergency situation.
-If the student/employee shares any details of the incident you are mandated to report them to Jules Tetreault, Interim Title IX Coordinator.
-Kindly inform the student/employee that, while you are mandated to report any information regarding sexual misconduct, you do want to help.
+If a student/employee discloses an incident of sexual misconduct, do not ask for any details other than those pertaining to an emergency situation.
+If the student/employee shares any details of the incident you are mandated to report them Paula Rice, Title IX Coordinator.
+Kindly inform the student/employee that, while you are a responsible employee and mandated to report any information regarding sexual misconduct, you do want to help.
 Your role is to compassionately and professionally assist in helping the student/employee get the support and resources they need.

 Student Disclosure or Report

-- While with the student contact Catherine Christy, Women’s Center, University Advocate and S.A.R.T.
-Coordinator, at (203) 392-6946 (o) or (203) 814-6957(c).
-Ms. Christy will offer guidance and review information and procedures that can assist the student in getting the help they may need, and will offer to speak and/or meet with the student.
-Ms. Christy will also provide written, concise information to the student regarding rights, options and possible outcomes of each option.
+- While with the student, contact Violence Prevention, Victim Advocacy and Support Center (VPAS), University Victim Advocate and S.A.R.T.
+Coordinator, at (203) 392-6946 will offer guidance and review information and procedures that can assist the student in getting the help they may need, and will offer to speak and/or meet with the student, will also provide written, concise information to the student regarding rights, options and possible outcomes of each option.

-- Once the student has been connected with Cathy Christy, University Advocate, the administrator, faculty or staff member must submit the Sexual Misconduct or Intimate Partner Violence Notification Form (T-9 Form) to Jules Tetreault, Interim Title IX Coordinator.
+- Once the student has been connected with University Advocate, the administrator, faculty or staff member must submit the sexual misconduct notification form to Paula Rice, Title IX Coordinator.
 The questions on the form are NOT to be asked of the person disclosing or reporting the situation, therefore, areas will remain blank.
 Please make sure to provide all information that was reported or disclosed to you.
 If you are a Campus Security Authority, please make sure to indicate this on the form.
 Remember that if you know information, the University is also considered to know.
 The University’s obligation to respond begins the moment the University is on notice that a member of our community has experienced sexual misconduct, sexual assault, or intimate partner violence.

 Employee Disclosure or Report

-- While with the employee, contact Diane Mazza, Office of Human Resources at (203)392-5405.
-Ms. Mazza will offer guidance and review information and procedures that can assist the employee in getting the help they may need, and will offer to speak and/or meet with the employee.
-Ms. Mazza will also provide written, concise information to the employee regarding rights, options and possible outcomesof each option.
+- While with the employee, contact Steve Weinberger, Office of Human Resources at (203)392-5405.
+Mr. Weinberger will offer guidance and review information and procedures that can assist the employee in getting the help they may need, and will offer to speak and/or meet with the employee.
+Mr. Weinberger will also provide, concise information to the employee regarding rights, options and possible outcomesof each option.

-- Once an employee has been connected with Diane Mazza, Office of Human Resources, the administrator, faculty or staff member must submit the Sexual Misconduct or Intimate Partner Violence Notification Form (T-9 Form) to Jules Tetreault, Interim Title IX Coordinator.
+- Once an employee has been connected with Steve Weinberger, Office of Human Resources, the administrator, faculty or staff member must submit the sexual misconduct notification form to Paula Rice, Title IX Coordinator.
 The questions on the form are NOT to be asked of the person disclosing or reporting the situation, therefore, areas will remain blank.
 Please make sure to provide all information that was reported or disclosed to you.
 If you are a Campus Security Authority, please make sure to indicate this on the form.
 Remember that if you know information, the University is also considered to know.
 The University’s obligationto respond begins the moment the University is on notice that a member of our community has experienced sexual misconduct, sexual assault, or intimate partner violence.

 What Happens After You Notify Title IX Coordinator?

 - The Title IX Coordinator or her/his designee begins an investigation.
 It is important to note, that while the institution must make every effort to reach out to the survivor as part of the investigation, the survivor has the option to speak with the investigator or not.
-This will be explained by the Human Resources/Women’s Center directly to the survivor.
+This will be explained by the Human Resources/ Victim Advocacy and Support Center (VPAS) directly to the survivor.
 Her or his privacy will be respected; identities and details will be shared only with those who need to know to support the reporting or disclosing person and to address the situation through the University’s processes.

-- If you, as the mandated reporter, also serve as a Campus Security Authority under the Jeanne Clery Act, the Title IX Coordinator will contact University Policy to report the possible sexual assault regardless of the age of the survivor.
+- If you, as a responsible employee, also serve as a Campus Security Authority under the Jeanne Clery Act, the Title IX Coordinator will contact University Policy to report the possible sexual assault regardless of the age of the survivor.
 Employees identified as CSAs will be contacted by University Police and training will be provided.

 Confidential Resources & Confidentiality

-When SCSU or any of its employees receives a report of sexual misconduct or intimate partner violence, all reasonable steps will be taken by the appropriate University officials to preserve the privacy of the reported survivor while promptly investigating and responding to the report.
-While the institution will strive to maintain the confidentiality of the information reported, the institution also must fulfill its duty to protect the campus community.
+When SCSU or any of its employees receives a report of sexual misconduct, all reasonable steps will be taken by the appropriate University officials to preserve the privacy of the reported survivor while promptly investigating and responding to the report.
+While the institution will strive to maintain the confidentiality of the personally identifiable student information reported, which information is subject to privacy requirements of the Family Education Rights Privacy Act the institution also must fulfill its duty to protect the campus community.

-As a mandated reporter employees can no longer have confidential conversations with students or employees reporting or disclosing information about their experiences with sexual misconduct or intimate partner violence.
+As a responsible employee you are mandated to report and can no longer have confidential conversations with students or employees reporting or disclosing information about their experiences with sexual misconduct.
 The University recognizes the significant trust relationship and the difficult situation you are placed in when a student/employee requests confidentiality.
 To help mitigate this challenges students/employees have been informed that all faculty, staff and administrators must share information with the University and that they have options for confidential reporting.